Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden.rst

 #.
 Download the `Bitwarden Desktop app <https://bitwarden.com/download/>`_.

 #.
 Follow the Tor setup in the instructions below.
-Make sure the Bitwarden directory is located in your user's directory (C:\Users\YOURUSER\AppData\Local\Bitwarden).
+Make sure the Bitwarden directory is located in your user's directory, ``C:\Users\YOURUSER\AppData\Local\Bitwarden``.
 This is because you need permission to run over a proxy.
 You can make a shortcut wherever you'd like.

 #.
 Right-click the shortcut and click 'Properties.'
 Add the flag ``--proxy-server=socks5://127.0.0.1:9050`` to the end of the 'Target' field.
 Click 'Apply,' then 'OK.'
 Close Properties and launch the shortcut.